IBestuzhev/limehome-test/README.md

 Also note that there is single `Pipfile` to handle both `aiohttp` and `django` versions of backend.

+I modified response from Here API to match response from Django's version

 #### Getting started

 1. Install dependencies with `pipenv install --dev`